Choose your location

 Camden Town, London NW1 8AH

-Party Earth Review Located in an early 18th-century inn, The White Horse has a long history as a laid-back booze hall, though the twenty-first century has added a dash of dance club to the old stallion.
+Party Earth Review Located in an early 18th-century inn, The White Horse has a long history as a laid-back booze hall, though the 21st century has added a dash of dance club to the old stallion.
 The building retains few of its original features, and even the slick white sign out front aims for a modern flair, but the uncluttered interior ... more

 94 Brixton Hill